cityofaustin/vision-zero/atd-vzd/README.md

 Lookup tables for `crashes`, `units`, and `people` tables are housed in the `lookups` schema in the database.
 Here's what you need to know about them:

 - The majority of our lookup tables are defined by CRIS and exactly match the CRIS extract schema
-- Some of our lookup tables contain custom lookup values, and we have a mechansim for managing custom values alongside CRIS-provided values
+- Some of our lookup tables contain custom lookup values, and we have a mechanism for managing custom values alongside CRIS-provided values
-- Some of our lookup tables are completey custom and do not exist in the CRIS extract
+- Some of our lookup tables are completely custom and do not exist in the CRIS extract
-- Because we enforce foreign key constraints against all lookup table references, the CRIS import ETL will be break if our lookup tables are not periodically refreshed to ensure they match the latest CRIS schema.
+- Because we enforce foreign key constraints against all lookup table references, the CRIS import ETL will break if our lookup tables are not periodically refreshed to ensure they match the latest CRIS schema.
 We have a helper script to assist with that task.

 See the [Common maintenance tasks](#common-maintenance-tasks) section for specific details about creating and updating lookup tables.